Best Places to See Fall Colours in Ontario

-A lot of people make it a point to go on road trips in the fall to check out the beautiful changing leaves in our province’s more rural communities.
-From the quick day-trip to the long weekend drives to cottage country, here are a few of the best road trip destinations to see the fall foliage in Ontario.
+Many people will make a point of going on road trips in the fall to check out the beautiful changing leaves in our province’s more rural communities.
+From the quick day-trip to the long weekend drives to cottage country, here are a few of the best road trip destinations to see the fall colours in Ontario.

 In and around Sault Ste.
 Marie is some of the most breathtaking views of fall foliage in the province.